 Let us start with how magnetic water conditioners work to prevent scale.
 As more people look to move away from traditional salt-based water softeners to various salt-free options for their drinking water they will come across various magnetic devices.
 Magnetic water conditioners are devices intended to prevent the build-up of hard limescale in a physical (e.g. non-chemical) manner.
 This is done by influencing the ions in the water using a magnetic field so that when the saturation point of the water is altered (e.g. by heating) the calcium carbonate (or other minerals) precipitates as small crystals in suspension in the water, rather than as a solid mass bonded to surfaces such as pipes and heating elements.
 Do magnetic water conditioners work?
 In short yes, however not nearly as well as other methods due to their low power.
 Next, we will look at specific types of magnetic water conditioners and their pros and cons.

-Types of Physical Water Treatment
+Types of Magnetic Water Treatment Devices

 Intrusive magnets were the first physical water conditioners that appeared after the discovery that water flowing over magnetic rock did not cause hard scale to accumulate on the rock's surface.

 Figure 1: illustrates the general principles that are employed in the operation of intrusive magnets.
 The conductors represent the water that is moving and cutting the magnetic lines, thus generating a voltage represented by the (+) and (-) on the ends of the conductors.
-The voltage that can be generated by utilizing such an arrangement depends on the strength of the magnet and the speed of flow of the water.
+The voltage that can be generated by utilizing such an arrangement depends on the strength of the magnet and the speed of the flow of the water.

 Current is generated as a result of the voltage.
 The current will be dependent on the voltage and the conductivity of the water.
 The current that is produced by this method is DC (Direct Current).
 It will act as a galvanic current causing corrosion and will release metal ions into the water.